gkurts/grocerylistkeeperupper/README.md

 Since angular caches the page templates locally and all we're doing is pulling json across the wire, page loads appear to be nearly instant.

+The Nancy.Authentication.Toekn framework uses the filesystem to store the keyring for token generation / validation.
+I would like to move this to some type of key/value store like Redis.
+This way it will still persist to disk and be reboot safe, but it will reside in memory and be nice and fast.
+It also gives us the option of having a server farm setup that uses the same keyring.

 ### contains:
 * NancyFx based API
 * Nancy.Authentication.Token for authentication